Music Video Production: 2026 Cost Guide

 Music Video Production Costs: Realistic Budget Ranges

 Budget defines ambition.
-Here is a realistic view of what music video production costs at different investment levels in US markets in 2026:
+Here is what music video production actually costs at each investment level in US markets in 2026.
+These are working ranges from active production, not quotes.

 At this budget, you are likely working with a director who is building their portfolio, a small crew (director, DP, and one PA), and minimal or no styling/production design budget.
 The concept needs to be simple enough to execute with limited resources.